• Brain atlas sensitivity

 --maxjumpdebugcfg.maxjumpdebuginteger (10000000)Maximum trajectory pointsYYYY

---internalsrccfg.internalsrcbool (0)A point source inside the non-zero voxelYY
+--internalsrccfg.internalsrcbool (0)A point source inside a non-zero voxelYY

 Help